dpcalpa/flask-server/README.md

 ### 3. Run automated deployment script

-Run the deployment script, https://github.com/dpcalpa/flask-server/blob/master/automation.sh.
+Run the deployment script, automation.sh.
 For this you need to run the following command:

 ```bash